 - Introductory courses as a link between General and Higher Education.

-- Development of professional skills from first-year university courses.
+- Development of professional competences from first-year physics university courses.

-- Development of strategies and tools for on-line Physics teaching experiments.
+- Development of strategies and tools for on-line and home-made physics teaching experiments.

 Characterization of linear light sources with the smartphone’s ambient light sensor